 In partnership with Extension, the turfgrass program led by Brian Horgan and Eric Watkins is conducting breeding and management research that will lead to low-input lawns, parks, sports fields, and golf courses.
 On-site research trials at local golf courses, parks, and roadways not only lead to more information for homeowners on managing turfgrass, but also lead to the development of turfgrass varieties that are better suited to our local climate.
 The program also reaches out to the public through annual events like the School of Turfgrass Management and the Virtual Field Day.

 The greenhouse crop and floriculture Extension program is coordinated by Professor John Erwin, whose research focuses on the impact of temperature and light on greenhouse crops.
 He works with greenhouses across Minnesota and the United States to schedule flowering and increase yield.
 Professor Erwin is also identifying new crops, including cacti and succulents, that have potential as new ornamentals in Minnesota and the U.S., and is developing protocols to produce them.
 He is also looking at new ways to grow plants in buildings using LEDs, and innovative systems—such as aquaponics—to grow food crops.

-Professor Cindy Tong collaborates with Extension Service and other University of Minnesota colleagues, non-profit and governmental organizations, and grower groups to help develop educational programs for Minnesota fresh market fruit and vegetable growers.
+In her role as an Extension Postharvest Horticulturist, Cindy Tong collaborates with Extension Service and other University of Minnesota colleagues, non-profit and governmental organizations, and grower groups to help develop educational programs for Minnesota fresh market fruit and vegetable growers.
 Much of Professor Tong’s work focuses on cost-effective postharvest handling and storage practices that help keep food safe for public consumption and farmers profitable.
-Each year, Professor Tong also collaborates in planning the Immigrant and Minority Farmers Conference, which draws over 200 attendees.
+She also collaborates with farmers and research colleagues to help find ways to produce high-quality vegetables and apples under changing weather conditions.